 This page details Ross' wireless infrastructure.
 For instructions on connecting to the Ross wireless network, please see the links in the sidebar to the right, or under the "Need Help?" menu above.

 Overview of the Ross Data Network

-The University of Michigan central IT Organization (ITS) provides a high-speed, multi-protocol data, voice and video network for the entire campus.
+The University of Michigan IT Services Organization (ITS) provides a high-speed, multi-protocol data, voice and video network for the entire campus.
 This network "backbone" connects all building local area networks (LANs) and campus data centers to the state network (operated by Merit Network, Inc).
 Merit connects all public universities in Michigan as well as many other Michigan educational, governmental, non-profit, and business organizations.
 Merit is also the connection between the University and the commodity Internet and to private educational and research networks such as MiLR, Internet 2, and CIC OmniPop.

 The ITS backbone is actually one of three on campus.
 The other two backbone networks are the CAEN (Computer Aided Engineering Network) backbone operated by the College of Engineering and the UMHS (U-M Health System) backbone operated by MCIT (Medical Center Information Technology).

 The wireless (WiFi) network used at Ross is the campus-wide MWireless network.
 For more information about MWireless, please click here.